Andrew O'Keefe: Arrests and criminal charges

 On 24 November 2022, after months on bail, O'Keefe was arrested again at his Vaucluse home for allegedly breaching his bail conditions.

 On 4 April 2023, O'Keefe was arrested after failing a random breath test in Sydney's Eastern Suburbs.

 On 19 August 2023, O'Keefe was arrested for allegedly breaching an apprehended violence order.
 He was released from jail a few days later.

 On 5 December 2023, O'Keefe pleaded guilty after he was charged with drug driving at Point Piper.

 On 28 July 2024, O'Keefe tested positive at a roadside drug test at Bellevue Hill in Sydney's Eastern Suburbs.
 He was later charged with driving under the influence, and with contravening an apprehended violence order and stalking or intimidating.
 He was bailed to reappear on 14 August.

 On 14 September 2024, O'Keefe was revived by paramedics after overdosing on drugs at a party in Vaucluse.
+It was later revealed in April 2025 that a 38 year old socialite gave O'Keefe Narcan, a drug which reverses overdose by blocking the effects of opiates on the brain and by restoring breathing.

 On 16 September 2024, O’Keefe was arrested for breaching his bail conditions.

 In January 2025, O'Keefe was charged for drug driving for the second time.
 He was scheduled to appear in court on 20 January.
 He was issued a $440 fine and banned from driving for six months.